arbilgin/AU-1-ecdsa-node/readme.md

 The application should connect to the default server port (3042) automatically!

 _Hint_ - Use [nodemon](https://www.npmjs.com/package/nodemon) instead of `node` to automatically restart the server on any changes.

+### Description

+I decided to create a fake wallet on the client side which takes care of private/public keys of users.

+So, on the client side, you just select a user and it will sign the transaction with the user private key, inside the fake wallet.
+Then, the transaction is sent to the server.
+The server only knows user addresses.
+It will retrieve the sender address from the signature.
+The recipient field is also an address and not a public key.
+Then the server updates the balance map.